Lesson 5: Reviewing the Site Styles section

 You'll now see the menu is displaying all the style choices of your site.
 Everything that can be edited visually can be found in this section.
 You will not be able to edit the actual content of your site while in the "Site Styles" section.
 If you need to adjust something, you will have to return to "Pages" to make additional content changes.

 From there, you will be presented with all the individual options you can adjust in that section.
-Note that certain sections are linked; making an adjustment will change all the linked sections, not just that particular one.
+Note that certain sections are linked; making an adjustment to Heading 1 on this page will change the look of Heading 1 in all subsequent pages.

 Step 2: Set Fonts